Home

 Ramón Salaverría

-Ramón Salaverría (2019)
+Ramón Salaverría (2024)

-Author of over 300 scholarly publications, I am listed in the Stanford University Ranking of the World’s most cited researchers.
+Author of over 300 scholarly publications, I am listed in the Stanford University ranking of the World’s most cited researchers.
 Award-winner of the ‘Researcher of the Year’ prize at the Roblon Awards, which recognizes excellence on media and communication research in Spanish-speaking countries.

 I have served as visiting researcher at the University of Texas at Austin (USA), as well as a guest professor at a dozen universities in Europe and the Americas.
 I have delivered keynotes, workshops and training programs in more than 30 countries.